ragulnathMB/eFIR/README.md

   - Add update logs and change status of FIRs.
   - Assign cases to other officers.
   - Statistcs to monitor different types of FIR filed and their frequencies.
-  - Get notifications of updates
+  - Get notifications of updates.
-  * Get Queries raised by the public.
+  - Get Queries raised by the public.
+  - Add, edit and update announcements section in home page.
+- ## Police Officer